Max Weinreich

 NSF Information

-My work is currently supported by NSF Grant No. 2202752.
+My work from 2022-2025 was supported by NSF Grant No. 2202752.
 My graduate work was supported by NSF Grant No. 2040433.